Skip to main content

 Successful ESA claims are put into one of two groups: ‘work-related activity’ or ‘support’.
 This reflects the severity of your disability or health condition and the likelihood of you returning to work.
 You may be eligible for additional amounts if you're a member of a couple, a carer or have a severe disability.

-Personal Independence Payment (PIP) is a benefit to help with some of the extra costs if you have a long-term disability or ill-health and you’re still of working age.
+Personal Independence Payment (PIP) is a benefit to help with some of the extra costs if you have a long-term disability or ill-health.
+It is for people of working age at the time of applying.

 PIP isn’t means-tested, and it has two parts: